KEGustafsson/SignalK-Telegraf-Influxdb-Grafana-in-docker/README.md

 Telegraf:
 - Telegraf has a dummy telegraf.conf installed after run_me_1st.sh was run.
 Edit configuration according to your needs (input: data sources and output: influxdb database, urls, username and password) and restart docker-compose.
 If you do not need telegraf, you don't need to do anything.

-To use specific SignalK tag/release:
-- uncomment Dockerfile tag selection and specify version there

 To use specific SignalK ENV parameters (https://github.com/SignalK/signalk-server#environment-variables):
 - uncomment Dockerfile ENV selection and specify parameters there